Is the best photo editing software in your pocket? Or, on your desk?

-It seems like an easy enough question, and for simplicity sake when it comes to smartphone photography, most people would agree that using their phone to edit is ideal.
+It seems like an easy enough question, and for simplicity’s sake when it comes to smartphone photography, most people would agree that using their phone as an image editor is ideal.

 At the same time, these same people tend to have an Instagram feed curated by the platform’s own filters.
-Can you say, boring!
+Use some of the retouching tools at least!

 It’s easy to get caught up in convenience – especially when it comes to doing things on your phone.
 But, if you can improve your photo edits by doing them on the computer, then wouldn’t you want to know how and why?